prxshetty/CodeClimax/README.md

 - **Meme Reactions**: Popular celebration memes

 ### Pro Tips
-- Set multiple favorites for variety
-- Use the edit dialog to give media meaningful names
-- Selected media always plays, regardless of favorites
+- Selected media always plays when you solve a problem
 - Clear media library periodically to remove unused items
+- Test your media by selecting it and solving a problem

 ---